 General registration is available to individuals who meet the eligibility requirements under section 52 of the National Law.
 General registration as a psychologist enables an individual to work in any area of psychology that is within their scope of competence and use the title 'Psychologist'.
 All psychologists with general registration meet a minimum standard of education and training and have been assessed as a suitable person to hold general registration in the profession.

 The requirements for general registration are set out in the General registration standard, which is developed by the Psychology Board of Australia and approved by the Australian Health Workforce Ministerial Council.

-All psychologists have an obligation to ensure they are familiar with and practise in accordance with the Board’s registration standards and guidelines and with the Board-endorsed Code of ethics; these can all be viewed by clicking on the links below.
+All registered psychologists have an obligation to ensure they are familiar with and practise in accordance with the Board’s registration standards, guidelines, the Board-endorsed Code of ethics, and the National Law.

 Applying for general registration

 To apply for general registration as a psychologist please first ensure that you are familiar with and able to meet the requirements of the Board’s registration standards, the Code of ethics, and the obligations of registered health practitioners and mandatory notification requirements under the National Law.